lucaquerella/asana-alfred/README.md

 ### BitBar

-If you want to use BitBar integration, you need to download and install BitBar, from its [website](https://getbitbar.com).
-Then you need to create a plugin folder:
+I've also created an integration for [BitBar](http://getbitbar.com).
+If you want to use it, you need to download and install BitBar.
+Once installed you need to link the script `bitbar.py` located in the Alfred plugin installation folder to the BitBar's script folder.

-> mkdir "~/Library/Application Support/BitBar/scripts"

-ensure BitBar uses it:

-> defaults write com.matryer.BitBar.plist pluginsDirectory -string "~/Library/Application\ Support/BitBar/scripts"

-and link the plugin:

-> ln -s "~/Library/Application Support/Alfred 3/Alfred.alfredpreferences/workflows/{plugin installation folder}/bitbar.py"